U.S.–Afghanistan Strategic Partnership Agreement: Approval of SADCA

 As allied forces proceed to withdrawal troops, the international community wants to help and ensure that Afghanistan has security, political, and economic progress and to instill transparency and fairness of the elections.
-However, while the Afghanistan parliament endorsed the BSA in 2013, Afghan President Harmid Karzai refuses as of February 6, 2014, to sign i.e., approve the BSA.
+However, while the Afghanistan parliament endorsed the BSA in 2013, Afghan President Harmid Karzai refuses as of 6 February 2014, to sign i.e., approve the BSA.
 Presidential elections in Afghanistan are scheduled for April 2014 and the BSA is what is pending for the withdrawal of U.S. military and NATO forces.
 If it doesn't get signed and a civil war breaks out, the Taliban can easily regain their hold on the country, the most vulnerable citizens of the population, primarily women and children, stand to lose most.
-The possibility looms even greater if Karzai doesn't sign the BSA.
+The possibility looms even greater if Karzai does not sign the BSA.

 Signing of SADCA

 The BSA was signed on 30 September 2014 for Afghanistan by Afghan national security adviser Mohammad Hanif and for the United States by U.S. Ambassador James B. Cunningham in a ceremony at the presidential palace in Kabul, Afghanistan.
 The BSA drove President Hamid Karzai from power because he refused to sign the agreement, and he was replaced in his post by his finance minister Ashraf Ghani one day earlier.

 On that day a NATO Status of Forces Agreement was also signed, that gave forces from Allied and partner countries the legal protections necessary to carry out the NATO Resolute Support Mission when the International Security Assistance Force came to an end in 2014.

 Under both agreements 9,800 U.S. and at least 2,000 NATO troops were allowed to remain in Afghanistan after the international combat mission formally ended on 31 December 2014 while also enabling the continued training and advising of Afghan security forces, as well as counterterrorism operations against remnants of al-Qaeda.
 Most of the troops helped train and assist the struggling Afghan security forces, although some U.S. Special Operations forces remained to conduct counterterrorism missions.
 The NATO-led ISAF mission transitioned to a training mission headquartered in Kabul with six bases around the country.
 Under the BSA, the United States was allowed to have bases at nine separate locations across Afghanistan: